-The site validator can be used to check for proper configuration and the existence of certain objects to ensure your application will run properly, such as:
+can be used to check for proper configuration and the existence of certain objects to ensure an application will run properly, such as:

-- the existence of required data in tables
+- The existence of required fields in tables

 - Implement SiteValidationProvider